 All subjects performed a block of eight tasks on one of the six interfaces just described.
 After completing all of the tasks, the subjects received instruction on the quickest method of performing each of the tasks they had just performed.
 After receiving instruction on a task, subjects were required to perform the task again until they did not make errors.
 Additional instruction was available for the tasks as needed by the subject.
 Once the instruction period was completed successfully, the subject performed a second block of the same eight tasks on a different interface for the other all-in-one printer.
 The goal of this instruction was to make subjects as capable as possible with the first appliance before testing them on a second appliance.
-This simulated the scenario of a user who is experienced with one appliance encountering a new appliance with similar functionality, which is where we would expect the most impact from the PUC's consistency algorithms.
+This simulated the scenario of a expert user using a new appliance with familiar functionality, which is where we would expect the most impact from the PUC's consistency algorithms.